micmejia/bible-dump/NKJV/John/John 19.md

 And the soldiers twisted a crown of thorns and put _it_ on His head, and they put on Him a purple robe.

 ###### 3
-[^a]Then they said, "Hail, King of the Jews!"
+Then they said, "Hail, King of the Jews!"
 And they struck Him with their hands.

 ###### 4
 Pilate then went out again, and said to them, "Behold, I am bringing Him out to you, that you may know that I find no fault in Him." ## Pilate's Decision